 Fortunately, the Weimaraner doesn’t have the structural problems that impact many other purebred dogs.
 But like any breed, they are prone to inheriting conditions from their parents.

-Bloat is probably the most serious disease, but Weimaraners are also at risk for some minor conditions which can affect their quality of life.
+Bloat is probably the most serious disease, but Weimaraners are also at risk for some conditions which can affect their quality of life.
 To avoid them buy a puppy from health tested parents and a trusted breeder.

 Vaccinations also play an important role in preventing diseases like rabies, heartworm, and distemper.